 Speed and Power

-I recommend buying a massage gun that has at least three speed and power settings, because your soreness and sensitivity levels will fluctuate—and you’ll get really frustrated if your massage gun only has one setting and it’s too strong on a particularly sore day.
+I recommend buying a massage gun that has at least three speed and power settings.
+Your soreness and sensitivity levels will fluctuate, and you’ll get really frustrated if your massage gun only has one setting and it’s too strong on a particularly sore day.
 When you have more options, you’ll be able to use your massage gun more often.

-To dig a little deeper, look for a product that has the actual percussions per minute (PPM) listed, as well as amplitude and stall force.
+To dig a little deeper, look for a product that lists the actual percussions per minute (PPM), as well as amplitude and stall force.
 PPM refers to how many times the device “punches” per minute; amplitude refers to how deep into the muscle tissue the massage reaches; and stall force refers to the amount of force the motor can handle before it stalls (the higher the stall force, the more aggressively you can press the massage head into your muscles).

 Speed and stall force both come down to preference, but I do think it’s worth analyzing the amplitude on any of your massage gun choices.
 Amplitude is important because it defines how deep of a massage you’ll get with the device.
 As mentioned above, a massage gun is only truly a percussion massage gun if the amplitude is at least 16 millimeters.
 Anything below that is technically vibration, but amplitudes of 12 to 15 millimeters are sufficient for most people’s needs.